 ACCT-130

-Learn how to integrate core business functions in accounting, finance, economics, and marketing to strategically address complex issues in today’s ever-evolving business landscape.
-By becoming trained in key business operations, you will develop the management skills needed to plan, organize, and manage resources to effectively meet business goals and objectives, and your project management skills will help you build and maintain project budgets, and successfully handle stakeholder expectations and concerns.
-Earning a business and project management degree will shape you into an effective leader and increase your value at your workplace from your first day of classes.
+This bachelor of business management online program will help you learn how to integrate core business functions in accounting, finance, economics, and marketing to address complex problems and systemic issues in today’s ever-evolving business landscape.
+Our strengths-based approach to management will shape you into an effective leader and increase your value to your workplace from your first day of classes.

 Build Your Career Future

-Having a degree can increase both your immediate job prospects and your long-term career potential—equipping you to pursue roles such as business analyst and project manager.
-Our accredited online bachelor's degree in business management with a specialized track in project management provides you with the business acumen and subject matter expertise necessary to succeed in a variety of career paths, training you in both foundational business skills, including resource management and operations management through business management classes online, and in-demand soft skills that you can carry through your career.
+Having a degree can increase both your immediate job prospects and your long-term career potential.
+Our accredited online bachelor's degree in business management provides you with the business acumen and subject matter expertise necessary to succeed in a variety of career paths in the business world, training you in both foundational business skills and in-demand soft skills that you can carry through your career.

-Learn more about Champlain's 100% online business management bachelor's degree with a project management track, designed for working professionals.
+Learn more about Champlain's 100% online business management bachelor's degree, designed for working professionals.

 Champlain's online business management courses encompass the top skills needed by today's business professionals.
 Graduates of the program are required to complete the following courses.